evmts/tevm-monorepo/docs/src/content/docs/blog/0_eip-1193-the-unsung-hero.md

 3. It maintains high-level methods (`getBalance`, `setBalance`) while exposing the flexible `request` method.
 4. Switching between different transports (HTTP, WebSocket, IPC) becomes trivial.

 By adopting EIP-1193, we've transformed a rigid, single-purpose SDK into a flexible, composable tool that can easily adapt to different Ethereum environments and future changes in the ecosystem.
+By implementing JSON-RPC it could run on the server or be a transport of any other tool that takes an EIP-1193 provider.

-#### Embracing the Future: Building an Optimistic Transport
+#### Preview of Future: Building an Optimistic Transport

+The future of Tevm is to offer even more EIP-1193 providers that layer on top of each other to create optimal user ux with regard to safety and performance.
+We will show both what we can do already today as well as this future.

 To showcase EIP-1193's potential, let's create a custom transport handling [optimistic updates](https://medium.com/@kyledeguzmanx/what-are-optimistic-updates-483662c3e171).
 We'll use Ponder's `loadBalance` and `rateLimit` transports, which can significantly optimize performance in Ethereum interactions: